mottmacdonaldglobal/mmodpy/mmodpy/js/README.md

 `pip install mmodpy`
 2. Open Oasys Primer and navigate to the `Script` window <br />
 3. Select `Run` and open the desired JavaScript file when prompted <br />
-4. Follow any additional prompts required by the script and inspect the results to ensure it performed as expected <br />
+4. Follow any additional prompts required by the script and inspect the results to ensure performance is as expected <br />

 ## Scripts
-* `write_csv.js`
-  - Enables a csv file of your choice to be written from Primer or d3Plot <br />
-* `setupSRA.js`
+* `interpolate_MAT.js`
-  - Creates lateral boundary conditions for 1D SRA in Primer <br />
+  - Assigns materials for elements in a 3D soil model based on soil unit type and nearest distance to materials in an aligned index soil column(s) model  <br />
 * `setupSoilNRBs.js`
   - Creates lateral boundary conditions for a 3D soil domain with uniform layering in Primer <br />
 * `BoundaryColumn_Generator.js`
   - Creates lateral boundary conditions for a 3D soil domain with potentially non-uniform layering in Primer <br />
 * `create_lysmer_dampers.js`
   - Creates a non-reflective bottom boundary condition with properly scaled LOAD_NODE_POINT cards for time history analysis of a 3D soil domain in Primer <br />
+* `write_csv.js`
+  - Enables a csv file of your choice to be written from Primer or d3Plot <br />
+* `setupSRA.js`
+  - Creates lateral boundary conditions for 1D SRA in Primer <br />
 * `Pile_v2.js`
   - Assists in the generation of embedded pile foundation components in Primer <br />
 * `PR_Beam-to-Shell_v001.js`